Yeeldx/yeeldbox-devdocs/docs/developers/v2/hacking-with-yearn.md

 Testing is possible through Ethereum Rinkeby

 **Steps**:
-- Deploy your vault with your own token
+- Deploy your YeeldBox with your own token
 - Mint your own tokens
 - Hack!